Welcome to Hertfordshire Walker

 7: Continue heading S through the woodland for 220m until you reach a junction in the track.
 Continue heading SSE, then SSW, now on Northchurch footpath 54, for another 270m until you reach another junction in the track.

-10: Turn left here and head NE along Nettledon with Potten End footpath 17 for 900m back to The Alford Arms.
+10: Turn left then head NE along Nettledon with Potten End footpath 17 for 900m back to The Alford Arms.

 Interactive map